Type 209 submarine: Jang Bogo upgrades

 The South Korean Jang Bogo-class submarines (Hangul: 장보고급 잠수함, Hanja: 張保皐級潛水艦) have reportedly been heavily upgraded in the 21st century, which if undertaken was supposed to include domestic hull stretch augmentation from 1,200 tons to 1,400 tons and installment of domestically developed Torpedo Acoustic Counter Measures (TACM).
 Some upgrades could have been affected or altered due to Korean economic problems of the late 1990s, which modified other plans to acquire nine 1,500-ton AIP-equipped boats or upgrade six 1200 boats to 1,500-tons AIP-equipped boats, although the more ambitious plan to acquire nine 1,800-ton Type 214 AIP submarines was preserved and put under progress, not unaided by the quick recovery of the South Korean economy in 1999, which will reportedly be wrapped up in 2018 when all submarines of the type are scheduled to be commissioned.
 LIG Nex1 began producing TACM for unspecified submarine types of the ROKN as well, which finished development in 2000.
 Outfitting of the submarines with Sub-Harpoon launching capability was a part of the upgrade, and seems to have been carried out on several submarines by 2008.
 They can equip the White Shark heavy torpedo, and can possibly equip submarine-launched Hae Sung anti-ship missiles later on.
 AIP and flank-array sonars are planned for future modernizations.

 In December 2011, Daewoo won a contract to build Indonesia three 1,400-ton Jang Bogo class (the Nagapasa-class) submarines for $1.07 billion.
 Construction of the submarines will start in January 2012 for delivery by 2015 and 2016, for commissioning in the first half of 2018.
-They'll be equipped with torpedoes and guided missiles.
-The submarines are described to be Korea's original model, bigger and more advanced than Indonesia's refurbished Type 209/1300.
+They will be equipped with torpedoes and guided missiles.
+The submarines are described as being Korea's original model, bigger and more advanced than Indonesia's refurbished Type 209/1300.
 Initially the offered submarines were going to be in-service ROKN submarines.
 The sale will be done without the involvement of German companies.
 South Korea is currently the only country outside Germany independently offering the Type 209 for sale.
 Indonesia was also offered two license built Type 209 submarines manufactured by a group of Turkish (SSM - Undersecretariat for Defense Industries) and German companies (HDW/ThyssenKrupp), a deal reported to be valued at $1 billion.
 SSM was also offering the leases of Type 209 submarines until new submarines could be completed.
 The offer has since been superseded by the DSME submarine contract.
 The three new submarines would be equipped with the Kongsberg MSI-90U MK2 combat systems, Indra's Pegaso RESM system and Aries-S LPI radar.